DivyanshuSaxena/Ghost-Indexing/README.md

-# Neo4J-Ghost-Indexing
+# Ghost-Indexing
-Implementation of addition of Ghost Indexes in Neo4J Graph Databases
+Implementation of addition of Ghost Indexes in JanusGraph and Neo4j Graph Databases